kamilburda/batcher/docs/sections/Usage.md

 You may also save settings to a custom file by selecting `Settings → Save Settings to File...`.
 This allows swapping between different plug-in configurations or sharing them.
 To load settings from a file, select `Settings → Load Settings from File...` and select the file.

-You can turn auto-closing the main dialog on/off by checking/unchecking `Settings → Close when Done`.

 For Batch Convert, you can optionally turn off saving input images by unchecking `Settings → Keep Input Images`.
 When this setting is checked, `Reset Settings` will not remove the input images.
 When loading settings from a file and this setting is checked, the input images will be preserved and any input images stored in the file will be ignored.
 If you want to load the input images from the file, uncheck this setting.